made2591/predix-configurator/README.md

 A [Predix](http://predix.io)&copy; configurator tool (cli) written in Python + an angular2 webapp to help you manage your Edge Connectivity stack, from machines in your factory to Predix microservices in your cloud space.

+### Demo

+You can see an active demo of webapp to create json file on [Heroku](https://predix-configurator.herokuapp.com).

 ### Factory stack

 __Note__: the tool is intended for a factory infrastructure like the one below: